No Exam Life Insurance Does Not Mean No Underwriting

 He worked for himself as a general contractor and was working a lot.
 Ideally, he didn’t want to take the exam because of the hassle if he didn’t need to.

-When he came to us, he had already applied for life insurance through another company and was declined for coverage.
+When he came to me, he had already applied for life insurance through another company and was declined for coverage.
 However, it wasn’t due to any health issues, or driving issues, or anything else like that.

 He was declined for coverage because he was believe it or not…….. he was too healthy!